goplus/gop/doc/docs.md

 d := []          // []any
 ```

-And casting slices also works.
+And casting slice literals also works.

 ```go
 a := []float64([1, 2, 3]) // []float64